ericrenone/Stochastic-Harmonic-Learning-Dynamics/README.md

-# SHLD: Consolidation Ratio for Neural Network Phase Transitions
+# Consolidation Ratio for Neural Network Phase Transitions

 **Predict grokking, double descent, and optimal learning rates using one metric**